cyscale/cyscale.com/src/pages/blog/data-breach.md

 <br/>

-Cyscale’s platform is equipped with an alert mechanism, that detects and informs security and cloud ops about exposed assets and helps them address these issues in time.
+Cyscale's platform is equipped with an alert mechanism, that detects and informs security and cloud ops about exposed assets and helps them address these issues in time.

 <br/>